Chupaca province

-Chupaca Province, located in Central Peru, is one of the nine provinces that compose the Junín Region, bordering to the north with the Concepción Province, to the east with the Huancayo Province, to the south with the Huancavelica Region, and to the west with the Lima Region.
+Chupaca, located in central Peru, is one of the nine provinces that compose the Junín Region, bordering to the north with the province of Concepción, to the east with the province of Huancayo, to the south with the Huancavelica Region, and to the west with the Lima Region.
 The province has a population of approximately 57,000 inhabitants, and the capital is Chupaca.

 Geography

 Chupaca is located 297 km from Lima and has a temperate and dry climate.
 Located within the province is the lake Ñawinpukyu 15 km west of the city Huancayo, with surface water spanning 7 ha, where the breeding of trout, mule trips, and boating occur.

 One of the highest peaks of the province is Wachwa Runtu at approximately 4800 m.
 Other mountains are listed below:

 Political division

 The province is divided into nine districts (with main towns).